Overview

 STEP 6: PROJECT REVIEW PACKAGE SUBMITTAL

-If you reach No Effect determinationsfor all species and critical habitatprint a Self-Certification Letter (PDF) for your records.
+If you reach No Effect determinationsfor all species and critical habitat, our office recommends that you save your rationale for your records.
 This project does not need to be submitted to this office.

-If you reach a Not Likely to Adversely Affect and/or No Effect determination for all species and critical habitatsubmit a Self-Certification Letter and your project package to this office following instructions below.
+If you reach a Not Likely to Adversely Affect and/or No Effect determination for all species and critical habitatsubmit a Self-Certification Letter (PDF) and your project package to this office following instructions below.

 If you reach a Likely to Adversely Affect determinationfor any species or critical habitat: